Wiring is in every room of your home and is used every day, but have you ever thought about the safety of the cabling in your home?

 What Types of Cabling Might Be In My House?

-As technology has developed, the types of cables that are installed in homes and businesses has also changed.
+As technology has developed, the types of cables that are installed in homes and businesses have also changed.
 Here’s a brief timeline of the types of cables installed throughout Melbourne:

 1880s to 1910s - Lead Sheathed Cable